 It is a fact that when most accesses of memory are cached memory locations, the required average latency to access these memory locations is much closer to the latency of the cache rather than the main memory latency.

-Many modern computers are nowadays been designed with a number of three caches that are independent.
+Many modern computers have nowadays been designed with a number of three caches that are independent.
 The three caches are;

 1. Instruction cache